PowerShell/PowerShell/docs/learning-powerShell/powershell-beginners-guide.md

 PS /> Set-Location /home
 PS /home>
 ```
-**5. ls or dir - Get-ChildItem**: list all items in the specified location
+**5. dir - Get-ChildItem**: list all items in the specified location

 ```PowerShell
 Get all files under the current directory: